BestTimesToVisit.com Logo

 attraction

 Ride the historic Schlossbergbahn funicular up to the Schlossberg, Graz's iconic clock tower hill.
-From the top, soak in sweeping vistas of the red-tiled rooftops and the Mur River, especially magical as the sun begins to set.
+From the top, soak in sweeping panoramic views of the red rooftops and the Mur River, especially magical during sunset.
+Consider packing a small picnic to enjoy on the grassy slopes.

 Best time: Apr-Oct